 Planned Giving Support

-The mission of Planned Giving is to “assists individuals in making planned gifts to Saint Patrick Catholic Church & School through wills, gifts annuities, charitable remainder trusts, and other appropriate instruments and to provide wills and basic estate planning seminars at Saint Patrick Catholic Church & School.”
+The mission of Planned Giving is to “assist individuals in making planned gifts to Saint Patrick Catholic Church & School through wills, gifts annuities, charitable remainder trusts, and other appropriate instruments and to provide wills and basic estate planning seminars at Saint Patrick Catholic Church & School.”

 Please note, parish staff are not attorneys; and can give legal information but not legal advice.
 Consult with an attorney to discuss your unique situation.

 Planned Giving Seminars

-Planned Giving Seminars on Wills & Estate Planning are offered periodically at Saint Patrick Catholic Church & School.
-During our Wills and Estate Planning Seminars we talk about how you can care for your family by creating an estate plan.
+Planned Giving Seminars on Wills & Estate Planning are offered periodically.
+During our Wills and Estate Planning Seminars, we talk about how you can care for your family by creating an estate plan.
 A current estate plan is vital to making sure your wishes are carried out and can help you leave a lasting personal legacy.